kdavies4/ModelicaRes/README.md

 ### Installation

 First, install the dependencies.
-[SciPy] >= 0.10.0 must be installed according to the instructions at http://www.scipy.org/install.html.
+Most are installed automatically, but [SciPy] >= 0.10.0 must be installed according to the instructions at http://www.scipy.org/install.html.
 The GUIs require [Qt], which can be installed via [PyQt4], [guidata], or [PySide].
-The rest of the depencies are installed automatically by the [setuptools] module.

 Then install ModelicaRes.
 The easiest way is to use [pip]: